pengjoshua/crawler/README.md

 Please enter the complete URL including 'http://' or 'https://' at the beginning.
 * You will then be prompted to enter the name of a text file where you want the results to be saved.
 Please include the '.txt' extension.
 * A new text file will be created if it does not already exist and if the text file already exists, it will be overwritten.
+The output.txt file in this repo is an example result when http://pitchbook.com/about-pitchbook is entered.